Biscuit Recipe

 - In a large bowl, combine the flour, baking powder, sugar and salt.
 Whisk together until well combined.

 - Grate the frozen butter using a box grater.
-Add the butter to the bowl and mix it into the dry ingredients using your hands or a fork.
+Add the butter to the bowl and use a fork to mix it into the dry ingredients.

 - Pour the 1 cup milk or buttermilk into the bowl and use a fork to stir until the dough comes together.
 It is ok if there are a few bits of flour not yet incorporated, but if the dough seems very dry and is not coming together add 1 to 2 tablespoons more milk or buttermilk.